It’s the most wonderful time of the year…again.

 In this article, you’ll learn:

-- How stress impacts your brain
+- What stress does to your brain

 How Stress Is Impacting Your Brain